 - Mary, like Martha her sister, also had much to thank Jesus for; He was the Son of God and He had raised her brother back to life.
 The expensive aromatic oils and the anointing of his feet were a small token of her deep love for Jesus and God the Father.
 The evangelist St Matthew writes of Mary, “I tell you the truth, wherever this gospel is proclaimed in the whole world, what she has done will also be told in memory of her”.

-- Lazarus, perhaps he remained in silent reflection and prayer; giving thanks to God.
+- Lazarus, he remained in continuous silent reflection and prayer; giving thanks to God, his creator and redeemer.